Barack Obama’s Chief Economist Says Coronavirus ‘Feels Much Worse’ Than 2008 Financial Crisis

 “If this lasts six months or longer — and I think that’s the more likely scenario — all of that just compounds,” he added.

 The former deputy director of the National Economics Council said that most financial crises have “multiple equilibriums” and claimed panic could be eased by injecting capital into the economy or guaranteeing market.
-But in the case of the coronavirus crisis, he said that there is only one equilibrium: “economic inactivity,” which he says will be the case “until the danger passes.”
+But in the case of the coronavirus crisis, Furman said that there is only one equilibrium: “economic inactivity,” which he says will be the case “until the danger passes.”

 Former chairman of the White House Council of Economic Advisers Jason Furman: